bookdash/bookdash-books/singing-the-truth/en/index.md

 ![Miriam dances and sings on stage.
 People of all colours dance in the audience.]({{ page.images-folder }}/12.jpg)

 After that I could sing in a free, fair country.
 People of different skin colours could enjoy music together.
 I helped make this happen because I was brave and strong.
-I sang the truth in all ofmy songs.
+I sang the truth in all of my songs.